ibexa/documentation-developer/docs/guide/bundles.md

 ### How to create bundles?

-You can generate a new bundle using a `generate:bundle` command.
-See [Symfony documentation on generating bundles](http://symfony.com/doc/current/bundles/SensioGeneratorBundle/commands/generate_bundle.html).
+See [Symfony documentation on bundles](https://symfony.com/doc/current/bundles.html) to learn how to structure your bundle.

 ### How to remove a bundle?